tuckerweibell/recipe/src/components/EzField/EzField.md

 Allows for additional content to be presented with each choice of a multiple choice selection.

-EzField accepts `<EzItem>` elements as children, each with a `key` prop to denote the item value.
+EzField accepts `<EzItem>` elements as children, each with a `textValue` prop to denote the item value.
 Note, that `EzItem` must be a **direct descendant** of the field, and not wrapped in additional DOM nodes or React components.

 Items provided should contain a `<EzLabel>` to describe each option.
 Each item can optionally accept a `<EzContent>` element to provide additional content alongside the label.